zaproxy/zaproxy-website/site/content/docs/developer/quick-start-build.md

 You can also follow along with Simon Bennetts as he sets the ZAP development environment in this [Deep Dive](/zap-deep-dive/) video:

 **NOTE**: This video was created prior to the introduction of *mandatory add-ons* in ZAP.
-For an up-to-date guide on building ZAP from source, please refer the text below the video.
+For an up-to-date guide on building ZAP from source, please refer to the text below the video.

 {{<youtube uuid="BYi4nA0nhR8">}}